Erroders/multisig-wallet-w-delegation/README.md

 - *Any ERC20 Token*: This wallet supports all ERC20 tokens and not just the native ones.
 - *NFTs*: This wallet can not only just store ERC20 tokens but ERC721 and ERC1155 as well.🤩

 This project is a prototype and is not audited/optimized for industry needs.
 We do not recommend it to be used until the release of first beta version.
-However, we have limited resources so feel free to contribute with code, code review, design, bug reports, advice, documentation, or anything else you can think of.
+However, we have limited resources so feel free to contribute with code, code review, design, bug reports, advice, documentation, or anything else you can think of. \
-Optimizations : To minimize the gas fees for a tracsaction we used The Graph Protocol.
+Optimizations : To minimize the gas fees for a transaction we used The Graph Protocol.

 ## Tech Stack

-**Smart Contract** : Solidity, Remix IDE **Blockchain** : Polygon (Mumbai Testnet)
+**Smart Contract** : Solidity, Remix IDE

+**Blockchain** : Polygon (Mumbai Testnet)

 **Client** : Next.js, TailwindCSS,  GraphQL(Apollo Client)

 **Wallet** : Metamask, Unstoppable Domain

 **Backend** : Hardhat, Ethers.js, The Graph Protocol, Web3Modal

 **Deployment** : Alchemy(Contract), Spheron(App)

 ## Features